laoshanxi/app-mesh/doc/CONSUL.md

 ### What is supported:

-> * Implement a Consul connection to access Consul REST APIs
+> * Implement a Consul connection(support SSL) to access Consul REST APIs
 > * Two types of Applications : Consul task and normal task
 > * App Manager on each node organize to a cluster and have one eletion leader
 > * Each App Manager node report status to Consul with a requested Consul session id